lightningtgc/material-refresh/README.md

 mRefresh.resolve();
 ```

-If you don't use this method, refesn will stop after the maxTime(Default: 6000ms).
+If you don't use this method, refesher will stop after the maxTime(Default: 6000ms).

 ## Relations of three types